kstenerud/compact-time/compact-time-specification.md

 #### Special Areas

-The following special values may also be used.
+The following special values can also be used.
 They do not contain a location component.

 | Area    | Abbreviation | Meaning            |
 | ------- | ------------ | ------------------ |